storj-archived/blog/content/post/tokens/zk-rollup-integration-with-storj-for-host-payments.md

 ## Get Started and Opt-in as a Host

-To opt-in to zkSync you need to do a simple change in your Node configuration by following these steps:
+To opt-in to zkSync you need to do a simple change in your Node configuration by [following our documentation](https://documentation.storj.io/dependencies/storage-node-operator-payout-information/zk-sync-opt-in-for-snos#get-started-and-opt-in).

-1. Open config.yaml
-2. Set wallet features in config to include "zksync" by entering # Operator Wallet Features operator.wallet-features: \["zksync"]
-3. Save changes
-4. Restart node

 After opting-in for zkSync payouts for STORJ payments, gather your ETH address and private key, navigate to the zkSync Wallet (<https://wallet.zksync.io/>), and connect your Ethereum account.
 If you can't access your wallet, you might want to change your payout address to an address that you can access.